megasanjay/vue3-lottie/README.md

   - This event is fired every frame of the animation.
 There will be 60 events fired per second if your lottie animation runs at 60fps.
 - onSegmentStart
   - This event is fired when the animation enters a segment.
+- onAnimationLoaded
+  - This event is fired when the animation has loaded.
+This should let you know when you can start referencing the methods for the component.

 # Methods